solidi/hl-mods/cold-ice/redist/Readme.txt

 Both of these menu can be actived by the commands   ammomenu  and   weaponmenu

 Why did we change the rules?
 This was because we wanted to cut lagg.
-This mode inturn  makes smooth gameplay because the server doesnt have to "slave" all the world models + the serious expolsives.
+This mode inturn  makes smooth gameplay because the server doesnt have to serve all the world models + the serious expolsives.
 Also, it gives a chance for the little guy to actually win.
 A good player will conserve frags inorder to gain the biggest weapons!
 But be careful.
 Dont be a slacky if you have the nuke launcher.
 People can still kill you.. and they could take away your hard earned weapon!